In this GL Assessment CAT4 Tests Practice Intro, we will discuss all details surrounding the CAT4 and its uses.

-GL Assessment present a very informative video CAT4 tests video.
+GL Assessment presents a very informative video CAT4 tests video.

 Administration and reporting of the CAT4

 Teachers receive the results and they also receive guidance on how to help children reach their full potential.
 Schools can also invest in individual reports for parents.